Choi-Wonkyo/UNDP-Data-Dive-Hackathon/README.md

 <br>

 ## 🚀 Setup Instructions

-This project can be run either locally or in Google Colab.
+This project can be accessed through the web-based visualization interface, which serves as the primary entry point for exploring results and policy scenarios.
+Local execution and Google Colab are provided for users who wish to run simulations or analyses directly.

-Local execution is recommended for full functionality and reproducibility, while Google Colab is provided as a convenient alternative for quick exploration.
+Local execution is recommended for full functionality and reproducibility, while Google Colab is provided as a convenient alternative for analysis and experimentation.

 ### Quick Start (Local – Recommended)
 1. Clone the GitHub repository.